jnchngc/insta485/README.md

 # Project Description
 This project is an imitation instagram web-app created with full stack development tools, including client-side dynamic pages.

+Majority of source code can be founder in insta485/views, insta485/js, and insta485/api.